 Reading Time: 4 minutes

-In this post we describe how we made limoncello and share a recipe from the Amalfi Coast, Italy.
+In this post we describe how we made limoncello from our orchard and share a recipe from the Amalfi Coast, Italy.

 In This Post

 What is limoncello?

 Limoncello is a Southern Italian liquor derived from four ingredients: lemon skin, water, alcohol, and sugar.

 Our inspiration for creating our own limoncello comes from our time in Sorrento, a town situated in the Amalfi Coast, Italy.
 We participated in a cooking class on a private villa where the fragrant lemons are still etched in our minds.

 The recipe that follows is from the Amalfi Coast, Italy.

 Limoncello recipe walkthrough in pictures